SeaQL/seaql.github.io/SeaORM-X/docs/02-install-and-config/02-connection.md

 ## Connection String

-Here are some tips for database specific options:

-### MSSQL

-#### Specify a schema
+### Specify a Schema

-If the schema is `dbo`, simply write:
+If the schema is `dbo` (the default), simply write:

 ```
 mssql://username:password@host/database
 ```

-Or, specify the schema name by providing an extra `currentSchema` query param.
+To use a non-default schema, provide a `currentSchema` query param.
+SeaORM X will automatically prefix every outgoing statement with that schema (see [Schema Rewriting](../06-mssql-features/01-mssql-features.md#automatic-schema-rewriting)):

 ```
 mssql://username:password@host/database?currentSchema=my_schema
 ```

-#### Trust Peer Certificate
+### Trust Peer Certificate

-You can trust peer certificate by providing an extra `trustCertificate` query param.
+Trust the server's certificate (useful for development with self-signed certs):

 ```
 mssql://username:password@host/database?trustCertificate=true